magdalenaperry/code-refactor-horiseon/README.md

 ## Description

 This is a homework assignment with a website housed on github.
-The purpose of the assignment was to refactor a marketing agency's website to comply with SEO guidelines and increase accessibility that needed to be refactored to comply with accessibility.
+The purpose of the assignment was to refactor a marketing agency's website to comply with SEO guidelines and increase its accessibility.
+I updated non-semantic divs and spans into sections, articles, and other semantic elements.
+I also updated the CSS file to make it more DRY.

 ## Visuals
 These are the screenshots for the my refactored website.

 ![alt text](/assets/images/horiseon-refactor-website1.png)